hin1129/bank-challenge-pub/README.md

 # Academy Project - Bank Challenge

-Given a user prints a bank statement, it displays the transaction histories of the deposits and withdrawals amounts.
+Given a user prints a bank statement, displays the transaction histories of the deposits and withdrawals amounts.

 ## Specification